top of page

 This surreal shadow can stretch up to 150 km long and even cover other nearby islands.
 In addition, this spectacle has an impressive optical effect, which is that Teide even though it does not have a pyramidal cone, with the sun at its lowest point, the shadow creates a perfect triangle shape. ineventing.com

 On the way day down, after the sunset, we saw trillions of stars sparkling in the sky, looking after us from above.
-The path was even visible without the headlamp switched on.
-We stopped to rest a little bit at the refugee camp and lit Christmas sparkles (my surprise for my hiking buddies because my birthday was a week ago) and Richi came up with the idea to play with the camera and do some light art.
-We had a lot of fun while slightly freezing in the dark.
+The path was even visible without the headlamp switched on thanks to the moon.
+We took a break at the refugee camp to rest for a bit, and that’s when I revealed my little surprise for my hiking buddies—Christmas sparklers!
+My birthday had been a week earlier, and I wanted to share some of the joy.
+Richi had a brilliant idea to use the sparklers to create light art with the camera.
+We spent time laughing, playing with light patterns, and marveling at the results, even while slightly shivering in the chilly darkness.

-Overall, this hike was quite a memorable experience for all the good reasons.
-And if I think back now, I'd say it was sort of my first date with Richi.
-Our first big adventure together.
-To the centre of the heart of Tenerife.
+Overall, this hike was an unforgettable experience for all the right reasons.
+Looking back now, I’d even say it felt like my first date with Richi—a shared adventure that brought us closer.
+Our first big journey together, straight to the heart of Tenerife.

 Watch my 1-minute video of the trip